 Caption Style

-Karaoke captions show all words at once and highlight each word as it's spoken — the most readable caption style for educational content, podcasts, and lyric videos.
+Karaoke captions keep all words visible on screen and highlight each word as it is spoken — the most readable, engagement-friendly caption style for long-form content.

 What Are Karaoke Captions?